 When it comes to litigating these specific cases, patients can bring on witnesses to speak on their behalf on how faulty IVC filters really are.
 They can also call medical professionals as witnesses, but there are a few exceptions.

 Dr. Scott Resnick, a radiologist from Northwestern University, was disqualified from testifying as a witness for a Bard lawsuit.
 Although Resnick formed a consulting group to testify for IVC filters, the court dismissed him because he previously served as a consultant for Bard in a separate lawsuit.

-Even if a patient loses one witness, whether it’s a medical professional or an IVC filter recipient, what’s most important is that they at least have someone who can provide a critical testimony to the defects of IVC filters.
+Even if a patient loses one witness, whether it’s a medical professional or an IVC filter recipient, what’s most important is that they at least have someone who can provide a critical testimony about the defects of IVC filters.

 If you’re uncertain about which medical professional can help testify in court, radiologists and hematologists are usually the most reliable.
 Pulmonologists can also be helpful if your IVC filter has affected your lungs.